 Teaching and Research

-Keble College has launched a new and prestigious programme of Visiting Fellowships.
-The first Fellows have been appointed for 2020, coinciding with the 150th anniversary of the College’s foundation.
-The application process is now open for fellowships to be held during the two years from September 2021 onwards.
+Keble College has launched a programme of Visiting Fellowships, with the first Fellows appointed for 2020, coinciding with the 150th anniversary of the College’s foundation.

 In return, Visiting Fellows will participate in the intellectual life of the College and the University through, for example public lectures, seminars and workshops.
 There is no pre-determined requirement, and the College is open to ideas about how the Fellows may make a contribution; it is not anticipated that the contribution will be onerous.
 The Fellows will be encouraged to engage with the College’s academics, graduates and undergraduates, with a particular emphasis on including non-specialists.
 The accent will be on the sharing of ideas across boundaries, whether they be between disciplines or, more generally, between academia and other fields of public life, including business.